 Students approved for a leave of absence during any other time during the quarter will be assigned "W" notations for all in progress courses.
 Students returning from LOA will enter at the beginning of quarter as indicated in their LOA Request Form.
-Students who do not return as expected on the date indicated by the LOA Request Form will be withdrawn from the college and subject to the terms of the Withdrawal Policy.
+Students who do not return as expected on the date indicated by the LOA Request Form will be withdrawn from the college and subject to the terms of the see the Tuition Refund Policy for refund percentage.
+Withdrawal Policy.
 While a student is on LOA, their Student ID Card will be deactivated, and they will not be able to use campus facilities.
 Students on LOA are welcome on campus for public events, or as the guest of a current student.